sikenman/CSS_Bank/README.md

     - displays moon at the center of the page.
     - makes use of css variables
     - prevented text selection
+    - animation of Earth, coming towards the moon slowly

 ### Example CSS Code in four-corner.html
 ```css